osmosis-labs/beaker/docs/config/workspace.md

     * **`repo`** : String

        >
-       > Git repo to be used as a template
+       > Git repo url to be used as template
        >